-As you will see, many of the Victorian buildings below were, in fact, demolished years after Smith left the city council.
-But this is not to say that Smith’s plans, ideas and influence didn’t play a role in the many subsequent changes to Newcastle’s cityscape.* What we can all probably agree on is that the loss of many of the Dobson-Grainger buildings below is sad, and that Newcastle would be all so superior if it had retained Eldon Square and the Royal Arcade among others – the jewels in its crown – if not the reasons for why the buildings were demolished in the first place.
-On the legacy of T. Dan Smith, however, this should not be the last word.
+As you will see, many of the modern buildings below were, in fact, built years after Smith left the city council.
+But this is not to say that Smith’s plans, ideas and influence didn’t play a role in the many changes to Newcastle’s cityscape.‡ What we can all probably agree on is that the loss of many of the Dobson-Grainger buildings below is sad,§ and that Newcastle would be all so superior if it had retained Eldon Square and the Royal Arcade among others – the jewels in its crown – if not the reasons for why the buildings were demolished in the first place.¶ On the legacy of T. Dan Smith, however, this should not be the last word.

 Here is a collection of “Now and Then” images which will be updated in small doses as I discover new material.
 (If any readers have any pictures that they wish to share please comment and send away.)